 Like us on Facebook!
 Please visit our Facebook page at https://www.facebook.com/SDSG.org.

-Professors Dalupan and Danielson will be teaching an intensive course “Community Expectations for the Sustainable Development of Natural Resources” on October 3-5 and November 14-16 , 2014.
+Professors Dalupan and Danielson will be teaching an intensive course “Emerging International Framework for the Sustainable Development of Natural Resources” on April 10-12 and May 1-3 , 2015.
 See http://law.du.edu/index.php/SNRDS/informational-videos-about-this-program for more information and our DU Class Page for more photos!